FrizzleM/BreakFree/README.md

 You can find it in the [Releases](https://github.com/FrizzleM/BreakFree/releases) section.
 It is also available in my [RoutineHub](https://routinehub.co/shortcut/21677/)

+## iOS 18.X just released, is it still compatible?
+This method uses the Apple Developer Program and DNSs, two key features that Apple has no plans of removing.
+Therefore, this method should work on any version, no matter how new it is.
+Still, the latest tested version where it works is currently iOS 18.4.1

 ## What are you planning on adding in future versions?
-BreakFree is getting its biggest update yet in the next update, v1.4.
-The entire checkpoint system has been restructured for a smoother and more logical flow.
-A brand new app called Portal replaces E-Sign, making the sideloading process much easier, especially for beginners.
-The DNS has been rebuilt from the ground up to improve protection, internet speed, and battery life.
-A new video guide has also been made to match the new steps.
-This update took a while to finish, but the improvements make it more than worth the wait.
-The beta is available now on GitHub, and the full release is coming soon.
+The next patch, v1.4.1, will include a video guide for the updated method alongside some optimizations.

+The next big update, v1.5, is going to completely remake the process, with it being much faster.
+The plan is to make it only 3 mandatory checkpoints and 4 total checkpoints, which is much less than the current 6 checkpoints.
+This speeds up the installation process significantly.
+Furthermore, a settings system and a lot of optimizations will be added.

 ## License
 This project is licensed under a custom **Personal Use License**.